danielpereiradotcom/danielpereiradotcom.github.io/cv.md

 					<h3>The 'shake it up' boy</h3>
                     <h4>2010</h4>
 				</header>
 				<p>As a consultant, my role was to improve the sales process and post-sales installations.
-Prepared high-level business projects focused on KPIs, milestones and RoI with prospect to sell out the company in future.<br/>
+Prepared high-level business projects focused on KPIs, milestones and RoI with the prospect to sell out the company in future.<br/>
 				Working with PowerBI and Microsoft Dynamics, for strategic analysis of issues, marketing trends, call records and competitive landscape to maximize business efficiency.</p>
 			</div>
 		</div>